shelbybd14/GameDev/README.md

 - 6-11-2021 Added Shooting for the Boss, Added Throwing Sound Effect for the Knight, Added Comments to Uncommented Code (LR)

 - 7-11-2021 Added Songs to Scenes, Added more Sound Effects

+- 7-11-2021 Fixed UI Overlay & Transition Scenes

+- 8-11-2021 Fixed Final Level with a Lava Divider in the Middle of the Arena to try make it more challenging, Added Comments to Code (LR)